 Well, I figured I’d write a whole post about it.
 So if you’re looking for the best 2 person tent for your next hiking or canoeing trip, you’ve come to the right place!
 In this guide I cover my favourite 2 person backpacking tent options and go over (in excruciating detail) what to look for before buying one.

-Now, full transparency.
-I haven’t owned all of the tents on this list.
-I’ve slept in most of them on varying length trips (one of the perks of working as a guide is that I got to try out a lot of tents).
-So to supplement my own experience, I’ve included information on specs, summaries from other reviews and feedback from my friends!
+Disclaimer: I haven’t personally owned all of the tents on this list, although I’ve slept in most of them on varying length trips (one of the perks of working as a guide is that I got to try out a lot of tents).

 Backpacking Tents: An Overview